Researching the Legal System of the Lao People’s Democratic Republic

 • To convene and preside at the Government’s special meetings, attend the National Assembly Committee Standing meeting if it deems it necessary;

-• To appoint, reassign or remove the deputy Prime Minister and members of the Government after approval by the National Assembly;
+• To appoint, reassign, or remove the deputy Prime Minister and members of the Government after approval by the National Assembly;

-• To appoint or remove the Vice-President of the People’s Supreme Court, the Deputy Supreme Public Prosecutor, deputy head of State Audit organization based on the recommendation of the President or the head of such organization;
+• To appoint or remove the Vice-President of the People’s Supreme Court, the Deputy Supreme Public Prosecutor, deputy head of the State Audit organization, deputy head of the Central Anti-Corruption Organization, and deputy president of the State Inspection Organization;

-• To announce the appointment of the National Election Committee, election date, number of applicants, number of member of National Assembly and member of People Assembly of the provincial in each constituency based on the recommendation of the National Assembly Standing Committee;
+• To announce the appointment of the National Election Committee, election date, number of applicants, number of member of National Assembly, and member of People Assembly of the provincial in each constituency based on the recommendation of the National Assembly Standing Committee;

-• To declare on matters of war or peace based on the recommendation of the National Assembly, decide on general or partial military conscription and to declare states of emergency all over the country or in any particular locality;
+• To declare on matters of war or peace based on the recommendation of the National Assembly, decide on general or partial military conscription, and to declare states of emergency all over the country or in any particular locality;

 • To decide on the grant of political foreigner refugee status; and